appsoftwareltd/dotnet-licence-key-generator/README.md

 Credit to Brandon Staggs who wrote this article on implementing a partial number verification system in Delphi, from which this C# port borrows: http://www.brandonstaggs.com/2007/07/26/implementing-a-partial-serial-number-verification-system-in-delphi/

+For support and consulting related to this project, contact mail@appsoftware.com

 ### Key benefits of implementing your licence system with the .NET Licence Key Generator are: ###